cedricdecruw/Open_Science_VlIZ/README.md

         * DOC          : ‎Friday, ‎July ‎12, ‎2019, ‏‎10:52:04 AM
         * Requirements : No other scripts are required to have ran before running this script.
         * PCF          : WP2

+    => Fairtest.py
+        * purpose      : To analyse and automise the test of the metadata from assemble+ to determine if the metadata is fair.
+        * input        : no fileinput required , info is gathered from url-response.
+        * output       : excelsheet named Fairtest_data_database_NAME-OF-DATASET.xlsx
+        * Author       : Decruw Cedric
+        * DOC          : ‎Monday, ‎July ‎1, ‎2019, ‏‎3:29:29 PM
+        * Requirements : No other scripts are required to have ran before running this script.
+        * PCF          : WP2

 Other Scripts:
     =>